Generally available: Azure Policy support for Azure Site Recovery

-Azure Site Recovery (ASR) helps you protect your mission-critical applications from outages.
-Azure Site Recovery offers the strongest level of protection from outages, while ensuring ease of deployment, cost effectiveness and dependability.
+Azure Site Recovery (ASR) helps you protect your mission critical applications from outages.
+Azure Site Recovery offers strongest level of protection from outages while ensuring ease of deployment, cost effectiveness and dependability.

 To enable Policy for ASR, search for “Site Recovery” or “Disaster Recovery” on the Assign Policy page and select the Policy “Configure disaster recovery on virtual machines by enabling replication via Azure Site Recovery", as shown below:

-In addition to enabling replication for VMs at scale, Policy also helps maintain governance and organisational standards.
+In addition to enabling replication for VMs at scale, Policy also helps maintain governance and organizational standards.
 You can monitor Policy Compliance by clicking on the Policy Name on the Policy Assignments page.
-If any VMs are found to be non-compliant, you can create a Remediation Task that enables replication for them and make the subscription or resource group(s) 100% compliant.
+If any VMs are found to be non-compliant, you can create a Remediation Task that enables replication for them and make the subscription or resource group(s) to be100% compliant.